 Like a lot of musicians, Monk liked drugs.
 He liked to slam heroin, and smoke crack and meth, and drop acid, and drink alcohol.
 He liked it all.
 Monk was basically an unhappy and unsatisfied person.
 He had some kind of unresolved conflict at the center of his psyche.
 So he was always eager to alter his consciousness by any means necessary.

 Some time around 2000 Monk came into a lot of money.
-His grandmother died and he inherited a half a million dollars.
+His grandmother died and left him a big inheritence.
 Or something like that.
 But the money didn’t change him much.
 He was constantly complaining and kvetching just like always.

 Monk used some of his money to self-publish a novel.
 The main character was loosely based on himself.
 This poetry-rappin’, sax-blowin’ San Francisco street cat who was a genius artist and possibly the coolest person on the planet earth.
 Written under his pseudonym “Hank Deadwood,” ironically enough.
 Monk had a heavy identification with the whole Beat thing, the bohemian trip; Kerouac and Burroughs and hipsters shooting dope and creating artistic masterpieces and that whole dream.